yomna1267/Tic-tac-toe/README.md

 # Tic-tac-toe
-## 2 players game
-## a game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row of three Xs or three Os before the opponent does
+##### A game in which two players alternately put Xs and Os in compartments of a figure formed by two vertical lines crossing two horizontal lines and each tries to get a row (vertical, horizontal or diagonal) of three Xs or three Os before the opponent does